Hyper-u-amenablity and Hyperfiniteness of Treeable Equivalence Relations: Introduction

-Indeed, Theorem \ref{thm_main:hyper_treeable} is a consequence of the more technical Theorem \ref{thm:ua_asdim}, which applies to countable Borel equivalence relations $E$ on a standard Borel space $X$ that admit an acyclic Borel graphing $\cG \coloneqq (X, R)$ that has a finite uniform bound on the degree of all vertices.
-More precisely, Theorem \ref{thm:ua_asdim} asserts that if such an $E$ is u-amenable with respect to the shortest path metric $\rho_\cG$ on $X$, then the Borel asymptotic dimension of $(X, \rho_\cG)$ is finite and, therefore, $E$ is hyperfinite by \cite[Theorem 1.7]{CJMST-D}.
+Theorem \ref{thm_main:hyper_treeable} is in fact a consequence of the more technical Theorem \ref{thm:ua_asdim}, which applies to countable Borel equivalence relations $E$ on a standard Borel space $X$ that admit an acyclic Borel graphing $\cG \coloneqq (X, R)$ that has a finite uniform bound on the degree of all vertices.
+More precisely, Theorem \ref{thm:ua_asdim} asserts that if such an $E$ is u-amenable with respect to the shortest path metric $\rho_\cG$ on $X$, then the Borel asymptotic dimension of $(X, \rho_\cG)$ is finite hence, in particular, $E$ is hyperfinite by \cite[Theorem 1.7]{CJMST-D}.

 Broadly speaking, to prove Theorem \ref{thm:ua_asdim} we exploit u-amenability to define a \emph{partial} Borel orientation on the acyclic graphing $\cG$, which can then be used to show $\asdim(X, \rho_\cG) < \infty$.
 The idea of using amenability to define a Borel orientation on a graph has precursors in the measure-theoretic setting.
 More specifically, if the Borel space in question is equipped with a probability measure, then any amenable equivalence relation is hyperfinite on a {set of full measure} by \cite{CFW} and, if the relation is additionally equipped with the structure of an acyclic graph, amenability (or hyperfiniteness) is also equivalent to the so-called \emph{end selection}.
 This means that for each connected component (which has the structure of a connected tree) one can select either a point in it or at most two points from its Gromov boundary, and this selection is measurable (see \cite{adams:trees} and \cite[\S 3.6]{JKL}).
-The similarities with our argument, however, are merely cosmetic: the equivalence between end selection and hyperfiniteness fails in the \emph{purely Borel} setting---the Borel orientations we build are, in fact, only partial---as there are hyperfinite acyclic Borel graphs for which it is impossible to select at most two ends from each component in a Borel way (\cite[Remark 5.11]{miller:ends}).
-Additionally, the techniques used in these results rely on taking a Banach limit, which cannot be done in a Borel way.
+Note however that a direct application of these methods is not possible in the setting considered in this paper: the equivalence between end selection and hyperfiniteness fails in the \emph{purely Borel} setting, as there are hyperfinite acyclic Borel graphs for which it is impossible to select at most two ends from each component in a Borel way (\cite[Remark 5.11]{miller:ends}).
+The Borel orientations we shall build are, in fact, only partial.
+Additionally, the techniques used in the aforementioned results rely on taking a Banach limit, which cannot be done in a Borel way.

 One disadvantage of u-amenability is that it depends on the metric in question---in particular, an equivalence relation might have, a priori, one graphing which is u-amenable and another which is not.
 It turns out, however, that if an equivalence relation $E$ has a graphing that is an \emph{increasing union of graphs generating u-amenable equivalence relations}, then the same holds for any other graphing of $E$ (Proposition \ref{prop: increasing union graphings}).
 This can thus be regarded as an intrinsic property of the equivalence relation itself, and we refer to it as \emph{hyper-u-amenability} (Definition \ref{def:hyper-u-amenable}).